BLUE HORIZON 1261

 "Forty-five thousand credits!"
 Jiro exclaimed, tightening his grip on Merlin's arm.

-Merlin reached out and grabbed one of Taro's wrists in his good hand, causing her to drop the shopping bags to the carpet at her feet.
+Merlin reached out and grabbed one of Taro's wrists in his good hand, causing her to drop the shopping bags to the floor at her feet.
 His eyes searched hers for any sign of deception, and when he couldn't find any, he almost jumped forward to kiss her.
 Instead, he shook her arm with a wide grin.

 "You did it!" he exclaimed with glee.
 "You really did it!"